Create and track Milestones in Jira

 3. Tracking Reports

-Team Utilization Reportthis type of report will help you to make sure that your team members are scheduled to work on the project so that they can use their full capacity.
-You can check available capacity, utilized capacity for the team.
-ActivityTimeline automatically calculate the utilization rate for every team.
+Team Utilization Reportthis type of report will help you ensure that your team members are scheduled to work on the project to use their full capacity.
+You can check available capacity, and utilized capacity for the team.
+ActivityTimeline automatically calculates the utilization rate for every team.

 Utilization Report in Jira

-Availability Reports – a set of reports display availability of people per particular team, skill or employee position in the future.
-Green color corresponds to full utilization.
+Availability Reports – a set of reports that display the availability of people per particular team, skill, or employee position in the future.
+The green color corresponds to full utilization.
 Negative numbers show overloaded periods.

 Availability Report in Jira

-Time Sheets Reports— a set of reports generated based on the amount of work done (number of hours logged by people in a team).
-ActivityTimeline allows to include bookings or non-working days in calculation.
+Timesheet Reports— a set of reports generated based on the amount of work done (number of hours logged by people in a team).
+ActivityTimeline allows the inclusion of bookings or non-working days in the calculation.

 What does it include: